bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

 I then navigated to "Microsoft Defender for Cloud | Environment settings" and toggled All Events.
-This configuration will allow Microsoft Defender on the vm to store all Windows Security events.
+This configuration will allow Microsoft Defender on the VM to store all Windows Security events.
+These events will display failed logon attempts.
 </br>
 <p align="center">
 Azure Virtual Machine: <br/>